FeipengMa6/VSC22-Submission/README.md

 Our solutions got the second place on Descriptor Track and the first place on Matching Track.

+## Dependencies
+We provide DockerFiles to help you build a runnable environment directly.
+Or you can run setup.sh to install each package on your runnable environment.

 ## Usage

 Cause our matching solution partialy depend on the results of descriptor solution, you should **reproduce the results of descriptor track first**.